 1. Calculate the a la carte prices

 Before you commit to any bundle, you should add up the costs of the individual services.
 Buying them together is usually the better deal, but that's not always the case so be sure you know exactly how much you'll save with a phone and internet bundle.
 CNET reports that Comcast has claimed a 40% or better savings by subscribing to their Triple Play.
 You should examine claims like this to make sure they're accurate.

 Many of the best rates are offered as a part of a promotional offer.
 Just be vigilant about knowing the terms of these offers.
 They're typically available to new customers only, and the prices last for 12-24 months.
-After that time your bill will jump to retail pricing.
+After that time your bill will jump to the standard rate.
 The best way to keep your internet and phone service bill low is to call before your introductory period expires and negotiate a new rate for after the current one expires.

 Use our easy and convenient zip code checker tool to find local offers on home phone and internet service and then look into each provider to see who has the best deal.
 Consider the big picture - one company may have an unbeatable promotional rate on high-speed internet and unlimited calling but the price you pay later may be higher than another provider.
 In other words, calculate what you'll end up paying over the long haul rather than just the first year or two.

 If personalized service is especially important to you, don't discount local internet providers.
 These smaller independent companies tend to have faster customer service response times and competitive rates.
 The trade-off is that they can be harder to find and may not offer the deep promotional discounts the big guys can afford to give new customers.